samirelanduk/ZincBindPredict/README.md

 A combination of residues is represented by certain key metrics - distance between them, etc. For each family there needs to be a structure training data file and a sequence training data file.

-### Structures

-For each zinc binding site family, the ZincBind API is queried for all PDBs with a resolution better than 2 Angstroms, and all the binding sites they contain.
-In each PDB, the zinc binding sites' residues are recorded as positive combinations of residues, and all other combinations of residues that match the family are recorded as negative examples.
-As the combinatorics of this could produce very large numbers of these negative samples, a limit of 100 randomly selected instances is imposed.

-The inter-atomic distances of CA and CB atoms are recorded, as well as the number of residues part of secondary structure.

-### Sequences

 ## Model Building

 The core of ZincBindPredict is the models - these are the things created from